radiantlogic-v8/r1-saas/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 4. Check your Windows Services.
 You should now have a service named RadiantOne DB Access Logger (or other name as defined in step 2 above).
 You can now start and stop the database logger as a Windows service.

->**Note – If you would like to uninstall the service, first stop the service and then execute db-access-logger-service-uninstall.bat.**
+>[!note] If you would like to uninstall the service, first stop the service and then execute db-access-logger-service-uninstall.bat.

 **As a Linux Daemon